 c.
-Statement on ethical issues to be addressed and Sex/Gender Dimension in research statement - 2 pages max.
+Statement on ethical issues to be addressed - 2 pages max.

 The self-assessment table in the online system must be completed even if there are no issues (simply confirm that none of the ethical issues apply to the proposal).
 See section 4.6 for further information.